Dick's stock plunges on poor gun and sports sales

 Dick's Sporting Goods' stock plunged Tuesday after the retailer missed expectations and lowered its earnings forecast.

 The stock price plummeted 18% after a quarter-to-quarter gain still fell short of expectations.
-Executives painted a bleak picture going forward.
+It's the worst day of trading in company history and executives painted a bleak picture going forward.

 "It's going to be painful for a while," said Dick's Chief Executive Officer Edward Stack.